RebornSEC/RInjector/README.md

 # RInjector
-Shell injector into an image
+Shell injector into an image made up by Reborn Security .